jctanner/RHTE-2019/README.md

     source venv/bin/activate
     ```

+2. ansible-galaxy collection

-2. If you've ever used the ansible-galaxy CLI to "init" a role, this next step should be very similar ...
+    If you've ever used the ansible-galaxy CLI to "init" a role, this next step should be very similar ...

 	```